 What Changes Occur in the Brain with Alzheimer’s Disease?

-In healthy ageing, the brain shrinks to some degree but does not lose neurons in large numbers.
+In healthy ageing, the brain shrinks but does not lose neurons in large numbers.
 In Alzheimer’s disease, however, neurons are extensively damaged, as many cease to function, lose connections with other neurons, and die.
 With Alzheimer’s disease, connectivity between neurons can break down as the disease progresses, and many brain areas begin to shrink.
-In the final stages of the disease, this process called brain atrophy is widespread, resulting in significant loss of brain volume.
+In the final stages of the disease, brain atrophy is widespread, resulting in significant loss of brain volume.

 Dementia vs. Alzheimer’s